Timelines & Procedures

 - Once a complete body of evidence has been gathered and a decision reached by the District Coordinators, the designation will stand until further data is available and reviewed during the next annual GT nomination/evaluation cycle within the school.

-- If parties neglect to reach a consensus after proceeding through the phases of the Dispute Resolution Procedure, the Executive Director of Student Services, or the Assistant Superintendent for Student Achievement may be contacted for review of the body of evidence and a final ruling on the gifted status of the student.
+- If parties neglect to reach a consensus after proceeding through the phases of the Dispute Resolution Procedure, the Assistant Superintendent of Student Services,may be contacted for review of the body of evidence and a final ruling on the gifted status of the student.

 Procedure for Disagreement: Advanced Learning Plan and Programming